andreagrisafi/SALTED/README.rst

 :code:`from salted import equirepr, sparsify, rkhs, feature_vector, matrices, regression, validation`

-- Build equivariant structural representations up to the maximum L used to expand the scalar field.
+- Build symmetry-adapted structural representations up to the maximum angular momentum L used to expand the scalar field.
+These correspond to 3-body atom-centered descriptors that follow spherical harmonics transformations as described in PRL **120**, 036002 (2018).
+It is possible to sparsify the feature space by setting :code:`sparsify=True` together with the positive integer :code:`nc` in order to retain a corresponding number of features.
+The sparsification is performed with a "farthest point sampling" (FPS) algorithm using the full descriptor to define the Euclidean distance between the structural features.
+In order to reduce the computational burden of this procedure, it is possible to perform the FPS selection over a prescribed subset of samples :code:`nsamples` chosen at random from the entire training dataset.

 :code:`equirepr.build()`